 What if the monster under your bed was just doing his job?

 What if two elf brothers set off on a quest in modern urban setting?

-“The once upon a time there was a…” Premise is just another variation on the old school Hollywood synoptic digest of “tell me about a guy who…” And it is hardly a surprise that a guy like Walt Disney, who got his start in the business in 1923, would build his films around it.
+“The once upon a time there was a…” Premise is just another variation on the old-school Hollywood synoptic digest of the character-driven story.
+“Tell me about a guy who…” And it is hardly a surprise that a guy like Walt Disney, who got his start in the business in 1923, would build his films around it.

 At this time, the center of the cartoon business was in New York City, but Disney had relocated to California to be near his brother Roy, who was recovering from tuberculosis in Los Angeles.
 Back then, this wasn’t an insane idea.

 The Disney Brothers’ made (googling now, holy crap) fifty-seven Alice films in the space of four years.
 Walt was more than a little sick of the things when he moved on to his first animated short that didn’t star a human.

 The Oswald shorts were quite successful for the Disney Brothers.
 Enough so that they felt they were in a position to negotiate a better deal for themselves.
 That was when the boys from the Mid-West found out how important it is to read the part of the contract relating to intellectual property rights.